 And this is where the second thought drifted in: has any other group brought music of such subtlety, adventurousness, emotional depth and, goddammit, quality to an arena audience?
 I think not.
 And is that huge audience built on the back of the somewhat regrettable Creep?
 I also think not.
 Sure, Creep was a huge hit that fit the post-grunge playlists inhabited by the likes of Stone Temple Pilots and Bush, but that was 20 years ago - many in the audience were still in Huggies at the time.
 The utopian in me feels that they draw the crowd because they deliver something that simply cannot be found elsewhere: an uncondescending look at alienation, loneliness, the magic of connection and the ability to triumph over those who would seek to destroy us - and all that to a non-pareil soundtrack of fascinating and involving music, anchored by Thom's liquid-honey tenor and main guitarist Jonny Greenwood's shooting-star sprays of sound.

 My musical universe incorporates sounds from the dawn of time and around the world, a wider array than that encompassed by Radiohead's songs.
-But perhaps because my own time dawned near 1965, one of the main solar systems in that universe arose from the big bang of Rubber Soul, The Yardbirds's Roger The Engineer, et al, and I am grateful for the opportunity to experience Radiohead's trajectory from that moment, especially in a live setting.
+But perhaps because my own time dawned near 1965 and 1966, and I grew up in the aftershocks of the big bangs of Rubber Soul, Roger The Engineer, et al, I feel a special connection to their music.
+In any case, I am grateful for the opportunity to experience Radiohead's trajectory from those miracle years to now, especially in a live setting.
 Hope to see you at the next show.